Here (Alessia Cara song): Music video

-A 2:00 AM version was included in the deluxe edition of the album Know-It-All.
+As of September 23, 2025, the music video is Cara's most-viewed music video as a lead artist and the most-viewed video on her channel, garnering 280,000,000 views and 3,100,000 likes.
+At the 2016 IHeartRadio MMVAs, it was nominated three MuchMusic Video Awards, including Best Video, Best Pop Video, and Fan Fave Video, although it lost all three awards to Drake's "Hotline Bling" and the Camila Cabello–Shawn Mendes collabortation "I Know What You Did Last Summer" respectively.
+It was also nominated Best R&B Video at the 2016 MTV Video Music Awards in Japan, but lost to Daichi Miura's "Cry & Fight".
+The visual effect of the frozen partygoers predated the Mannequin Challenge, a viral Internet phenomenon further pioneered by Rae Sremmurd, specifically with their 2016 single "Black Beatles".

 Live performances

 On July 29, 2015, Cara made her US television debut on The Tonight Show Starring Jimmy Fallon performing "Here" with house band The Roots, after host Jimmy Fallon discovered the song online.
 On October 31, 2015, Cara joined Taylor Swift onstage as a surprise guest at the 1989 World Tour in Tampa, Florida, singing a duet of "Here" for Swift's last US show.
 On November 20, 2015, Cara sang "Here" live during the closing credits of the NBC live comedy, Undateable.